Sugarhouse Certification Program

 |15,000 - 19,999||$550|

 VMSMA’s Sugarhouse Certification Checklist focuses only on the manufacturing of pure maple syrup and pure maple confections (maple cream, maple candy and maple sugar).

 The Checklist references sections of Title 21 (Food and Drugs), Part 117 of the Code of Federal Regulations (CFR) that define current good manufacturing practices, hazard analysis and risk-based preventative controls for human food.
 You can find the entire text of Chapter 21, Part 117 online here.

 Certification Resources & Appendices

-Once you're ready to apply for Certification, you can complete the Application, save it as a pdf on your computer, and either email it our Quality Director (email@example.com) or mail it to us at VMSMA, PO Box 81, Waitsfield VT 05673.
-Payment is required at the time of application.
+- Once you're ready to apply for Certification, complete the Application, save it as a pdf on your computer, and either email it our Executive Director (firstname.lastname@example.org) or mail it to us at VMSMA, PO Box 854, Richford, VT 05476.
+Once the application is received, Allison will email you an electronic invoice.

-In order to participate, you must be a current VMSMA member.
-If you have not paid for your current calendar year VMSMA membership, you can pay for your current membership and pay your Certification fees online.
+- In order to participate, you must be a current VMSMA member.
+If you have not paid for your current calendar year VMSMA membership, you can pay for your current membership fees online.
 Just log into your member profile on the VMSMA website.
-If your membership is current for this calendar year, you can log in and pay just the Certification fees.

-Not a VMSMA member?
-You can join online, either as a paid and voting VMSMA member or by setting up a free trial membership.
-Trial memberships also run on the calendar year and end on December 31.
+- Not a VMSMA member yet?
+You can join online, either as a paid and voting VMSMA member or by becoming a member at the Friend of Vermont Maple level.
 Create a new membership through the VMSMA website and enjoy all the benefits and support of the Association!